chapterjason/00000011-nestjs-spa/README.md

 ## Getting Started

-There are several `package.json`-Scripts that will help you for several cases.
-They are prefixed with `frontend`, `backend` and `docker`.
+There are several `package.json`-Scripts, do not use them, just work with the Docker container.

 ### Folder Structure